 |Director of People and Culture||Mr Brian Parkes|

 The Registrar and Chief Operating Officer acts as Secretary to the Committee.
-The Committee is serviced by staff in the Directorate of People and Culture.
+The Committee is serviced by the Registrar's Office.

 The Remuneration Committee’s Terms of Reference are as set out below: